loopwerk/loopwerk.io/content/articles/2023-10-25-django-sessions-pre-delete.md

 And with all these pieces in place we have baskets for anonymous users that are getting cleaned up when sessions expire.

 One thing to note is that this only works with the database backend for sessions.
-If you use the cache backend then there's no `pre_delete` signal for when a sessions is removed.
+If you use the cache backend then there's no `pre_delete` signal for when a session is removed.
 This is unfortunate and something I wish Django would improve, to make it possible to clean up database records tied to sessions.